The Seriousness of Nail Fungus

 Onychomycosis is more than a cosmetic issue - it has profound effects on patients' quality of life and overall health.
 The infection can lead to pain, discomfort and physical impairment, particularly in severe cases.
 Patients often experience difficulty walking and performing daily activities due to the associated pain and nail deformities.

 The psychosocial burden of onychomycosis should not be underestimated.
-The disfigurement caused by the infection can lead to embarrassment, social withdrawal, and emotional distress, significantly affecting patients' self-esteem and mental well-being.
+The infection can cause disfigurement.
+This can lead to embarrassment and social withdrawal.
+It can also cause emotional distress.
+These effects can greatly harm patients' self-esteem and mental health.

 In individuals with comorbid conditions such as diabetes, onychomycosis can have more severe consequences.
 Diabetic patients are at a higher risk of developing secondary infections and experiencing exacerbated symptoms due to impaired immune responses and peripheral neuropathy.